How To Reduce Fear For Autistic Children

 They seem afraid but the object of that fear is not something that most people find scary.

-The result of all this confusion is that these kids tend to miss out on receiving protection and comfort when they need it most.
-Misunderstanding their fear means that they have to experience so much more of it, which is not only detrimental to long term health but also to the trust they feel in the people who take care of them.
+The result of this confusion is that these kids then miss out on receiving protection and comfort when they need it most.

 Let’s take a look at these situations in more in detail.